 The main map is full of detail and there is a second map entitled, “Plates, Plate Boundaries, and Moment Release“.
 A closeup of the main map:

 A third map shows the “Seismic Hazard Near Populated Areas“:

-The entire map product can be downloaded as a PDF (75.5 MB).
+The entire map product can be accessed as a PDF (75.5 MB).
 The layout is quite large (75.50 x 46.00 inches) so it’s really intended to be printed out on a plotter to be appreciated in print.

 Map of Seismicity

 Hayes, G.P., Smoczyk, G.M., Villaseñor, A.H., Furlong, K.P., and Benz, H.M, 2020, Seismicity of the Earth 1900–2018: U.S. Geological Survey Scientific Investigations Map 3446, scale 1:22,500,000, https://doi.org/10.3133/sim3446.
 [Supersedes USGS Scientific Investigations Map 3064.]

 - What is the Difference Between an Earthquake Swarm and Aftershocks